LasramR/mimic/README.md

 This will remove an entry from your mimic wallet (see [Mimic aliases wallet](#mimic-aliases-wallet)).

-See [Command line options](#command-line-options) for additionnal information about the `mimic alias rm` command.
+See [Command line options](#command-line-options) for additional information about the `mimic alias rm` command.

 #### [Listing your mimic aliases](#listing-your-mimic-aliases)

-To list your mimic aliases, run the following command :
+To list your mimic aliases, run the following command:

 ```
 mimic alias list